westurner/westurner.github.io/_copy/resume/resume_wes-turner.rst

 Summary
 ========

-**Objective**: Develop and contribute my skills and experience toward achieving organizational mission objectives.
+**Objective**: Develop and contribute my skills and experience to achieve organizational mission objectives.

 *Full Stack Developer* with an entrepreneurial spirit streak